mcandre/slice/README.md

 Canis
 ```

+The chance of preservation is evaluated once per line.
+In other words, different runs at the same slice rating may produce different sample output _line counts_, as well as different sample line contents.

+The `slice` operation does not attempt to reorder entries.
+Any apparent shuffling is a natural consequence of the input text supplied to `slice`.
+On the other hand, if deliberate shuffling is desired, then slice output may be piped further into additional tools like `shuf`.

-Alternatively, slice can deterministically skip every nth line of source text with a `-skip` flag.
+`slice` can deterministically skip every nth line of source text with a `-skip` flag.
 This disables probabalistic rate behavior.

 ```console
 $ slice -skip 2 cities.txt